-First Time Auto Buyer Program
+1st Time Auto Buyer Program

-Apply Online current rates
+Apply Online current rates FIND MY NEXT CAR

 - At least 18 years of age

-Please note, to apply for the First Time Auto Buyer Program, you must be an Oregonians CU member (or Eligible for Membership).
+To apply for the First Time Auto Buyer Program, you must be an Oregonians CU member (or Eligible for Membership).
 Click here for eligibility information.
 1You will be required to provide proof of income.
 2Seasonal or temporary work will not be accepted.

 - Talk to us before you shop.

-- Take your time.
-Research your options.
+- Take your time and research your options.

-- Review the list of lending definitions
+- Review the list of lending definitions.

 - Never buy a used car without having it checked out by a mechanic.